kamatealif/scout/README.md

 # Scout

-A local documentation search app built with Flask.
+A local documentation search app built with Flask. and Machine learning (NLP)

 It indexes HTML files (for example, the `docs/` folder), then lets you search and open relevant pages in the browser.